stakenodes-unchained/pocket-indexer/POCKET_NETWORK_INDEXER_REQUIREMENTS.md

 # Pocket Network Indexer Requirements & Architecture Guide

+> **Status:** Design/requirements document.
+This file captures a superset of the functionality the indexer should support; not all sections are implemented exactly as written.
+Treat this as guidance and future roadmap rather than a strict description of the current codebase.

 ## **Document Purpose**
 This document provides comprehensive requirements and architectural guidance for building an indexer for Pocket Network.
 It covers all aspects of data collection, relationship tracking, transaction parsing, and change monitoring required to maintain an accurate and up-to-date index of the network state.